-I Joined the University of Manchester in 2012, appointed a Diamond Professor of Public Policy and have been Head of Department since July 2018.
+I Joined the University of Manchester in 2012, appointed a Diamond Professor of Public Policy and was Head of Department 2018-2021.

 I was awarded my PhD from the Department of Government, University of Strathclyde (1996).
 The thesis examined the politicisation of the Civil Service under the 1979-97 Conservative Government.
 I then became a post-doctoral research fellow at the Department of Political Science and International Studies, University of Birmingham (1995-1998).
 In 1998 I joined the School of Politics and Communication Studies, University of Liverpool as a Lecturer, becoming a Senior Lecturer in 2001, Reader in 2004 and Professor in 2009.
 In the year 2000, I was a Visiting Honorary Fellow at the Department of Government and International Relations, University of Sydney, Australia.
 In 2008, he was a Visiting Fellow at the Research School of Social Sciences, Australian National University, Canberra, Australia.
 I joined the University of Manchester in September 2012 as Professor of Public Policy.